digidotcom/xbee-java/examples/communication/ip/SendUDPDataSample/ReadMe.txt

   -------------------
   First, build and launch the application.
 As soon as the application is executed, it will send the UDP packet to the specified IP address and port number.
-If the transmission was sent succesfully, the following message will be printed out in the console:
+If the transmission was sent successfully, the following message will be printed out in the console:

     Sending data to 192.168.1.2:9750 >> 48 65 6C 6C 6F 20 58 42 65 65 21 | Hello XBee!...
 Success